emkey1/AOK-Filesystem-Tools/Debian/Debian.md

-Using a -s build (selection between Alpine & Debian on first boot.) takes 25 mins just to download and unpack if you chose Debian on my iPad
+Using a -s build (selection between Alpine & Debian on first boot.) takes 25 mins just to download and unpack if you chose Debian on my iPad On more modern hardware it can be assumed to be much swifter.

 -s is still the recomended general build option, since it gives you late choice of distro.
 And for Alpine there is no additional deploy time.